 - Redo Bytes/sec: Number of bytes of the transaction log applied on the mirror database per second.

-- Redo Queue KB: Total kilobytes of hardened log that remain to be applied to the mirror database to roll it forward.
+- Redo Queue KB: Total kilobytes of the hardened log that remain to be applied to the mirror database to roll it forward.

 - Disk Write Bytes/sec: The rate at which the disk is written to.
 This counter is in the Logical Disk performance object and represents.
 Monitor this counter for the data as well as the log disks on the mirror.